slightlyoff/history_api/app_history.md

 - `sameOrigin`: a convenience boolean indicating whether the navigation is same-origin, and thus will stay in the same app history or not.
 (I.e., this is `(new URL(e.destinationEntry.url)).origin === self.origin`.)

-- `fragmentTarget`: a DOM element or null, indicating the target of the current navigation, if the current navigation is a same-document [fragment navigation](https://html.spec.whatwg.org/#scroll-to-fragid) or [scroll to text fragment navigation](https://github.com/WICG/scroll-to-text-fragment).
+- `fragmentTarget`: a DOM element or null, indicating the target of the current navigation, if the current navigation is a same-document [fragment navigation](https://html.spec.whatwg.org/#scroll-to-fragid) or [scroll to text fragment navigation](https://github.com/WICG/scroll-to-text-fragment). _TODO I don't this works for scroll to text fragment, which uses ranges, not elements.
+Maybe make this just a boolean._

 - `formData`: a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object containing form submission data, or `null` if the navigation is not a form submission.